 Actually, your alarm is fine.
 The problem is that you are going to bed too late.
 If it feels like your alarm is going off too early every day, you are probably short on sleep.
 That does not just zap energy, but interferes with blood sugar control.

-Sleep deprivation increases insulin resistance and raises risk for prediabetes and type 2 diabetes.
+Sleep deprivation increases insulin resistance, according to research published in the Journal of Endocrinology and Metabolism, and raises risk for prediabetes and type 2 diabetes.
 It also increases hunger and makes high-carb foods more tempting.
 That can lead to eating oversized portions of high-calorie foods, which can lead to weight gain and further risk for prediabetes and type 2 diabetes.

 Sign 5: Age Is Catching Up With You